AlecMcG99/dnd-notes/Session notes/Alec/Session 1.md

 YanYan loses 8 sp to me at a table while Don Julio watches VB comes over to talk to YanYan and joins the game

+A note gets passed to Don Julio
+*The Dark Miasma Churns soon, be wary*

+DJ hails from from the blazers having just performed his ritual

+Approx. 60 years ago, there was an explosion that introduced a lot of fiends that changed the Wildemount forest.